How to Clear Blocked Drains in Your Home

 Continue this motion until you see results.
 Be patient – it may take some time before you see any results.

-Step 5: Look for improvement
+Step 5: Check for Improvement

-Check for any improvements in water flow after you have finished plunging.
-Flush the toilet one or two times while monitoring its drain speed.
+After plunging, check if there’s any improvement in water flow by flushing the toilet once or twice while keeping an eye on its drainage speed.
 Congratulations if everything is back to normal!
-You have successfully unclogged your toilet.
+Congratulations!
+You have unclogged your toilet.

 If you are not satisfied, repeat step 4 until you are satisfied with the clear drainflow through pipes and excessive water flow downwards from pipes leading away home or premises where required by code regulations or local municipalities.